Veslydev/EthanolRemoteDiscord/README.md

 ## 📃 | Description

-Ethanol Remote Client's discord bridge
+Ethanol Console Client's discord bridge

 If you enjoy this you can star the repo